-Explaining what their strengths and difficulties are

-- Contributing to setting targets or outcomes - > Attending review meetings - > Giving feedback on the effectiveness of interventions
+- > Explaining what their strengths and difficulties are. - > Contributing to setting targets or outcomes. - > Attending review meetings. - ➤ Giving feedback on the effectiveness of interventions.

-The pupil's views will be taken into account in making decisions that affect them, whenever possible.
+Pupil's views will be taken into account alongside those of parents/carers in making decisions around provision.